With the right essential oils, you can DIY an affordable hand sanitiser.

-Aromatherapy is a well-known, affordable way to improve wellness, but there are many other ways to harness the power of essential oils.
+Aromatherapy is a well-known, affordable way to improve wellness, but there are many other ways to harness the power of natural essential oils.

 Hand sanitiser, moisturiser, linen spray, stain removal and surface cleaners can all be made using the right oils.